ddrakulic/BQNCO/README.md

-# BQNCO
+# BQ-NCO: Bisimulation Quotienting for Efficient Neural Combinatorial Optimization

-BQ-NCO: Bisimulation Quotienting for Efficient Neural Combinatorial Optimization
+The code will be available soon